-How to Survive a Plague bears witness.
-The film documents what I saw with my own eyes in those first long dark days of doors at the NIH and FDA, then knocked the worst plague in America-it shows them down when their pleas were both the tragedy and the brilliance not answered. leading up to 1996 when effective medication finally made it possible to in and demanded a place at the table think of HIV/AIDS as a chronic condition, for patients and their advocates in every like diabetes.
+The film documents what I saw with my sluggishness prevailed.
+They knocked on own eyes in those first long dark days of doors at the NIH and FDA, then knocked the worst plague in America-it shows them down when their pleas were both the tragedy and the brilliance not answered. leading up to 1996 when effective That's how the "inside" forces flooded medication finally made it possible to in and demanded a place at the table think of HIV/AIDS as a chronic condition, for patients and their advocates in every like diabetes.
 I witnessed all this in my role aspect of medicine and science.
 Their as a journalist, not an activist.
 Instead of a task was daunting.
 In order to become bullhorn or placard, I carried a notepad full partners in the research, they had to and pen.
 There I am in the background of become experts themselves.
 I watched these frames.
-You can see brief glimpses Peter, Mark, Garance, David, and the of me nearly hidden in those crowds of others turn to textbooks and teach activists, pressed against the walls of themselves the fundamentals of sciencetheir meetings or counting their heads as quizzing one another on the basics police officers carted them off, trying to of immunology and virology, cellular stay out of their way.
+You can see brief glimpses Peter, Mark, Garance, David, and the of me nearly hidden in those crowds of others turn to textbooks and teach activists, pressed against the walls of themselves the fundamentals of science their meetings or counting their heads as quizzing one another on the basics police officers carted them off, trying to of immunology and virology, cellular was coming out of the halls of government Even the most disenfranchised people and Pharma, I believed that if anybody can change the world. was going to break the logiam and save Their legacy also includes a powerful lives it would be these guys-and that's new model for social activism that is exactly what happened.

-In fact, I spent the better part of ten years shadowing people like Peter Staley, Mark Harrington, Garance Franke-Ruta, and David Barr.
-Why?
-Because to me it was clear from early on that they were doing something that had never been done before in the history of health care advocacy.
-Through the grassroots institutions they helped build, ACT UP and TAG, they invented a new kind of activism, one that has inspired generations since.
+In fact, I spent the better part of ten They won their place at the table thanks care advocacy.
+Through the grassroots HIV survivable. institutions they helped build, ACT UP and Millions of lives have been saved thanks TAG, they invented a new kind of activism, to them.
+That's a daunting legacy to leave one that has inspired generations since. behind by any measure.
+It shows us that innovative approach they named "the thousands of other health activists, from inside-outside strategy."

-And at a time when so little progress was coming out of the halls of government and Pharma, I believed that if anybody was going to break the logjam and save lives it would be these guys-and that's new model for social activism that is exactly what happened.

-Key to their success was innovative approach they named "the thousands of other health activists, from inside-outside strategy."

-On the "outside" stood the majority of activists in their ranks-shock troopers who could mobilize quickly and stage dramatic protests that garnered worldwide media coverage.
-Humor and ridicule were among their weapons, as were embarrassment and no small amount of audacity.
-They became the angry, hopeful, forceful face of the plague.

-to pry open the doors to the fortresses where decisions were being made-lifeor-death decisions for anybody with an HIV infection-so that a small elite group of them could go "inside."
+of activists in their ranks-shock techniques, replicating their sensational troopers who could mobilize quickly and street theater, and knocking on the stage dramatic protests that garnered doors of power themselves.
+LGBT rights worldwide media coverage.
+Humor and campaigners in places like Albania and ridicule were among their weapons, Greece are learning the lessons of ACT as were embarrassment and no small UP and TAG as they begin building new amount of audacity.
+They became movements for social change. the angry, hopeful, forceful face of For them, How to Survive a Plague to pry open the doors to the fortresses that by learning, and fighting, and loving. where decisions were being made-lifeor-death decisions for anybody with an David France HIV infection-so that a small elite group January 12, 2013 of them could go "inside."